Born in 1972, I have a technical background and I use to say that photography is my unpaid second job.

-So I follow invisible lines that often lead me to build relationships in the edges of the social structure, encounters that can be resolved in the space of an instant, but can also represent a before and after in my own and others' lives.
-By sharing the field of their own personal fight, photographer and photographed subject become each other's medium.
+The connections, the meanings of the facts is what I am looking for, in an attempt to understand the complexity of what I experience.
+My images often give no answers, they have none.
+I follow invisible lines that often lead me to build relationships in the edges of the social fabric.
+By sharing the field of their own personal fights, photographer and photographed subject become each other's medium.
 There are no losers, the game becomes perfect.